Jaguars throttle Falcons, 23-7

 With the offense continuing to sputter about, the Jaguars built a 17-0 halftime lead and cruised to victory.

 Ridder had a dismal first half.
-He completed 9 of 14 passes for 73 yards and tossed two interceptions.
-He was sacked three times and intercepted twice.
+He completed 9 of 14 passes for 73 yards, the two picks and he was sacked three times.
 One of the interceptions was returned for a touchdown.
-He has a passer rating of 37.8.
+He had a passer rating of 37.8 in the first half.

-The deficit could have been more if the Jaguars had attempted a field goal after the second interception, but the defense sacked Lawrence on fourth-and-1 to get a stop.
+The deficit could have been more if the Jaguars had attempted a field goal after the second interception, but the defense sacked Jacksonville quarterback Trevor Lawrence on fourth-and-1 to get a stop.

-After an exchange of punts to open the game, the Jaguars got moving.
+After an exchange of punts to open the game, the Jaguars went on the move.
 The went for it on a fourth down-and-1 from the Falcons’ 38.
-Lawrence completed and 10-yard pass over the middle to Christian Kirk.
+Lawrence completed a 10-yard pass over the middle to wide receiver Christian Kirk.
 On first down the Jags loss 2 yards.

 On second-and-12, the Falcons got burned by the blitz.
 Lawrence side stepped a blitzing Richie Grant and tossed a 30-yard touchdown pass to former Falcons Calvin Ridley.

-The Falcons second possession end with a punt after a sack on third down.
+The Falcons’ second possession ended with a punt after a sack on third down.

-The Falcons third offensive possession ended with a sack.
-The defense got the ball back and the offense finally got moving.
+The Falcons’ third offensive possession ended with a sack.
+The defense held and the offense had the ball again and finally went on the move.

 Ridder drove the Falcons from their 13-yard line to the Jaguars’ 45.

 Then things went haywire for Ridder on his next two passes.
-His pass intended for Drake London, who was not open at all, was intercepted by Jacksonville’s Darious Williams and he returned it 61 yards for a touchdown to make it 17-0.
+His pass intended for Drake London, who was not open at all, was intercepted by Jacksonville cornerback Darious Williams and he returned it 61 yards for a touchdown to make it 17-0.

 After the kickoff, Ridder’s next pass was intercepted by safety Andre Cisco, who jumped Kyle Pitts’ route over the middle.
 He returned it 18 yards before Falcons fullback Keith Smith forced a fumble.
 However, former Falcons, linebacker Foye Oluokun recovered.

-Thanks to Jarrett and Onyemata’s stop, the Falcons made to halftime and could try to regroup.
+Thanks to Jarrett and Onyemata’s stop, the Falcons made it to halftime and could try to regroup.

 The Falcons received the ball to start the third quarter.

-Ridder shook off those two interceptions and took the Falcons on an eight-play, 75 yards drive that was capped with a 15-yard touchdown pass to London.
+Ridder shook off those two interceptions and took the Falcons on an eight-play, 75-yard drive that was capped with a 15-yard touchdown pass to London.

-The defense forced a punt and the Falcons got the ball again, but that drive stalled and ended with a punt.
+The defense forced a punt and the Falcons had the ball again, but that drive stalled and ended with a punt.

 The Jaguars went on a 13-play, 65-yard drive that took 7:21 off the clock and carried into the fourth quarter.
 McManus made a 43-yard field to make it 20-7 with 10:36 to play.